santi1s/Big-Data/Data-Movement-POD/Data-Catalog/TSGs/Delete-&-Create-ADC-in-another-subscription.md

 # Deleting & Recreating an ADC resource in another subscription
 ---
 ## Summary:
 There is only 1 ADC per tenant.
 This means that customer will not be able to create 2 ADC resources in 2 different subscriptions available on their tenant.
 Only 1 ADC in any of their subscriptions available on their tenant.
-Please follow the steps below in case they want to migrate their ADC resource from one subscription to another for any reason.
+Please follow the steps below in case they want to migrate their ADC resource from one subscription to another for any reason (e.g. created in the wrong region, or with the wrong name).

 Please note:
 - It is not possible to rename the Catalog or move it to a different region.